Backup and restore in Azure Database for PostgreSQL - Flexible Server

 Azure supports PITR for all servers.
 Users can restore to the latest restore point or a custom restore point by using the Azure portal, the Azure CLI, and the API.

-To restore your server from manual backups by using tools like pg_dump, you can first create a flexible server and then restore your databases to the server by using pg_restore.
+To restore your server from manual backups by using tools like pg_dump, you can first create an Azure Database for PostgreSQL flexible server instance and then restore your databases to the server by using pg_restore.

 Can I restore to another availability zone within the same region?